 - 1. A year one work plan outlining key RSC milestones along with tasks and activities that will facilitate the completion of key milestones. - 2.
-A regional watershed project inventory.

-3. A recommendation for a Regional Watershed Coalition, including definitions, purpose, boundary, structure, authorities and composition.
-A preliminary recommendation for the structure and authorities of the Regional Watershed Coalition should be submitted to the Watershed Council by November 30, 2020.
+A regional watershed project inventory. - 3.
+A recommendation for a Regional Watershed Coalition, including definitions, purpose, boundary, structure, authorities and composition.
+A provisional recommendation for the structure and authorities of the Regional Watershed Coalition should be submitted to the Watershed Council by February 19, 2021 and this recommendation may be revisited or amended by the Regional Steering Committee after the provisional recommendation is made.